ygchavez/cse15l-lab-reports/lab-report-4-week-8.md

 ```
 __Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.__

-Yes I do think there is a small code change that will make my program work for this snippet and all related cases.
+Yes, I do think there is a small code change that will make my program work for this snippet and all related cases.
 To do this I will add code to check for brackets and make sure that there’s a space in between the outer bracket and the inner parenthesis since it is currenlty able to process the backticks but needs to check for valid links.

 ## Snippet 2
-### Should produce:
+### This should produce:
 ```
 [a.com, a.com(()), example.com]
 ```